Market update. Trump pulls stunts. The elephant grunts. Canada confronts

 As the price of a barrel of oil ratcheted up past $70 a barrel for the first time since 2014, there was much cheering as the energy sector powered profits.

 But then, the laws of supply and demand kicked in.
-Rumours swiftly spread that OPEC and Russia, keen to get revenues flowing once more, were going to boost production.
+Rumors swiftly spread that OPEC and Russia, keen to get revenues flowing once more, we’re going to boost production.
 As a result, oil headed back down to what some might term a ‘sweet spot’ in the mid-$60 range.

 For Canadians, with lingering memories of an energy sector powering the economy (and more recently, low prices crashing the party), these swings in price can only have added to already-high stakes.
 The leading Liberal party switched their position from “The Trans Mountain Pipeline Extension Will Be Built” to a somewhat more controversial “The Trans-Mountain Pipeline Extension Will Be Built with Taxpayer Dollars.”
 If the federal government does actually acquire the pipeline, does this create a bigger risk for Canadians in terms of a budget that is already overstretched with high debt and an $18.1 billion deficit?